ErichDylus/Open-Source-Law/forms/legal/Multisig Simple Code Deference Agreement (DE).md

 (B) convey any of the Subject Property other than such Party’s Distributed Subject Property it being understood that for a Party to “***Convey***” any of the Subject Property means for such Party to or enter into any Contract that may obligate such Party to: (1) create, perfect or enforce any Lien on, (2) pledge, hypothecate, grant an option or derivative security with respect to or (3) convey, sell, transfer or dispose of such Subject Property or any right or interest of a Party to or in such Subject Property; or

-(C) cause, encourage or facilitate, a Material Adverse Exception Event.
+(C) cause, incentivize, encourage or facilitate, a Material Adverse Exception Event.

 (b) *Exception Handling.* Notwithstanding anything to the contrary set forth in Section 2(a), if there is a Material Adverse Exception Event, then the rules and procedures set forth in this clause "(b)" shall determine the rights and obligations of the Parties relating to the Subject Property.